architect/arc.codes/src/views/docs/en/guides/domains/route53-and-cloudfront.md

 ---
-title: Route 53
+title: Route53 & CloudFront
-description: Setting up a domain name with Route 53
+description: Setting up a domain name with Route53 and CloudFront
 ---

 ## Prerequisites

 - [Register](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) or [transfer](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-transfer-to-route-53.html) a domain with Route53
 - Deploy an app with Architect and make note of the `staging` and `production` URLs